How to write an invoice

 - Payment instructions and details

-If you’re VAT registered, you’ll also need to include: Your VAT
+If you’re VAT registered, as well as what’s listed above, you’ll also need to include these on your invoice:

 - Total VAT charged